0xjei/SawChain/README.md

 # SawChain
 SawChain is a distributed application designed for improving food supply-chain management through blockchain technology.
 It enables different parties to rely on a unique source of information and trust along the entire supply-chain.
-Leveraging smart contract technology is possible to perform sales of products, backtracking of events and non-anonymity of recordings.
+Smart contract technology makes possible to perform sales of products, backtracking of events and non-anonymity of recordings.
 A consortium can make up the whole configuration of the system using a customizable set of users and types in order to match their specific needs.
 The benefits of SawChain are equally distributed from supply-chain stakeholders to external individuals.
 The security of data relies on a transaction ledger which mitigates the lack of trust and transparency, satisfying the high-demand of information availability and integrity requested by customers.